ZohebAbai/Colab_Auto_Reconnect/README.md

 ![Console](images/console.png)

-**Thank you**

-*It would be my pleasure if a developer like you contributes to this project.*
+**Thank you for all the support!**

-*If this free chrome/firefox extension helped you, then please give good ratings at Web/AddOns Store.*
+*If this free chrome/firefox extension helped you, then please leave good ratings at Web/AddOns Store.*